prashantbhargava2311/SQL-country-club/README.md

 # SQL-country-club
-Answering some SQL question with SQLite and using Python
+Answering some SQL question using SQLite and using Python